-The installer of this radio equipment must ensure that the antenna is located or pointed such that it does not emit RF field in excess of Health Canada limits for the general population; consult Safety Code 6, obtainable from Health Canada's website www.hc-sc.gc.ca company, enterprise, or user is not allowed to change frequency, enhance transmitting power or alter original characteristic as well as performance to an approved low power radio frequency devices.
+The installer of this radio equipment must ensure that the antenna is located or pointed such that it does not emit RF field in excess of Health Canada limits for the general population; consult Safety Code 6, obtainable from Health Canada's website www.hc-sc.qc.ca

-Taiwan

-Article 12 Without permission granted by the NCC, any

-Article 14 The low power radio-frequency devices shall not

-influence aircraft security and interfere legal

-communications;

-If found, the user shall cease operating immediately until no interference is achieved.

-The said legal communications means radio communications is operated in compliance with the devices.

-Telecommunications Act.
+Caution: Radio Frequency Interference Requirements

+This device is restricted to indoor use due to its operation in the 5.15 to 5.25GHz frequency range.

+High-power radars are allocated as primary users (i.e. priority users) of the bands 5.25 to 5.35GHz and 5.65 to 5.85GHz and that these radars could cause interference and/or damage to LE-LAN devices.

-The low power radio-frequency devices must be susceptible with the interference from legal communications or ISM radio wave radiated
+raiwan Article 12 Without permission granted by the NCC, any company, enterprise, or user is not allowed to change frequency, enhance transmitting power or alter original characteristic as well as performance to an approved low power radio frequency devices.
+Article 14 The low power radio-frequency devices shall not influence aircraft security and interfere legal communications; If found, the user shall cease operating immediately until no interference is achieved.
+The said legal communications means radio communications is operated in compliance with the Telecommunications Act.
+The low power radio-frequency devices must be susceptible with the interference from legal communications or ISM radio wave radiated devices.